tessgi/TessGiWebsite/content/pages/data-analysis/quicklook-mission.md

   <img src="images/TESS_FOVAnimation_hem.jpg" alt="sky coverage">

-<figcaption>Animation showing how TESS will observe the sky.
+<figcaption>Illustation showing how TESS will observe the sky.
 TESS will watch each observation sector for at least 27 days, before rotating to the next one, covering first the south and then the north to build a map of 85 percent of the sky.
 Credits: NASA's Goddard Space Flight Center/CI Lab</figcaption>
 </figure>
 </center>